pomponchik/suby/README.md

 ## Output

-By default, the `stdout` and `stderr` of the subprocess are intercepted and output to the `stdout` and `stderr` of the current process.
+By default, the `stdout` and `stderr` of the subprocess are forwarded to the `stdout` and `stderr` of the current process.
 The reading from the subprocess is continuous, and the output is every time a full line is read.
 For continuous reading from `stderr`, a separate thread is created in the main process, so that `stdout` and `stderr` are read independently.

 You can override the output functions for `stdout` and `stderr`.
 To do this, you need to pass as arguments `stdout_callback` and `stderr_callback`, respectively, some functions that accept a string as an argument.
 For example, you can color the output (the code example uses the [`termcolor`](https://github.com/termcolor/termcolor) library):